Intrinsically Motivated Compositional Language Emergence: Related Work

 \section{Related Work}

-Emergent communication has been studied in the past from the perspective of language evolution \cite{DBLP:journals/corr/abs-1912-06208}, multi-agent cooperation \cite{Gupta2020NetworkedMR}, strategy development \cite{GuptaEtAl:2019:OnVotingStrategiesAndEmergentCommunication} and shaping behavioral policies \cite{10.5555/3295222.3295385} among others.
-A community of differently specialized robots, while performing a given task, should not only interact amongst themselves but also occasionally with a human counterpart.
-As such, more recently, the emergent protolanguages are being investigated to find synergies with natural language \cite{lazaridou2020multiagent}.
+\paragraph{Emergent communication:} Studies have demonstrated that compositionality is not driven \textit{naturally} in neural agents \cite{kottur-etal-2017-natural}, and that, it is easier to converge on a holistic (low-compositionality) language, rather than a fully compositional one \cite{Ren2020Compositional}. \citet{DBLP:conf/aaai/MordatchA18} proposed to use a restricted vocabulary to improve compositionality, by using a penalty for a larger vocabulary size.
+Similarly, \citet{chaabouni2020compositionality} proposed a limited channel capacity as a sufficient condition to achieve the same. \citet{Ren2020Compositional} proposed an evolution-driven framework to train agents in an iterated learning fashion, originally conceptualized by \citet{918430}.
+In this work, we show that a limited channel capacity hinders the information exchange through communication.

-Generalization lies at the heart of artificial intelligence, which to a large extent remains unsolved.
-Through the use of language, agents can discover concepts they were unaware of, that is critical to solving a planning problem \cite{Colas2020LanguageAA}.
-While work on incorporating compositionality into emergent languages is still in its early stages, certain works have studied it by using different paradigms of training. \cite{DBLP:conf/aaai/MordatchA18} proposed to use limited vocabulary as a means to achieve composition, by using a penalty for larger vocabulary size.
-A similar approach in \cite{chaabouni2020compositionality} proposed a limited channel capacity as a sufficient condition to achieve the same.
-Yet another approach proposed an evolution-driven framework to train agents in an iterated learning fashion \cite{Ren2020Compositional}, originally conceptualized in \cite{918430}.
+\paragraph{Embodied AI datasets and simulation environments:} We contrast our environment with datasets embodied in action and perception like grounded SCAN (gSCAN) \cite{ruis2020benchmark}, which is used for supervised (sequence-to-sequence) learning, wherein, an agent, in fully observable setting, learns to map its input to a sequence of action primitives.
+Instead, we present emergent communication as our main theme, using a pair of interactive agents in a partially observable setting.
+The agents must learn to transmit and utilize their local information to perform tasks.
+Our environment is conceptually similar to the BabyAI platform \cite{chevalier-boisvert2018babyai}.
+While BabyAI focuses on language \textit{learning}, gComm focuses on grounded language \textit{acquisition} through emergent communication\footnote{Briefly, language learning refers to formal learning of a language by studying its grammar; language acquisition refers to learning by expressing thoughts via communication.}.

-Extrinsic rewards may sometimes prove to be unsuccessful, especially for sparse reward setting.
-Motivated by human behavior, existing works \cite{gopnikIM,baldassarreIM} have proposed to use intrinsic rewards for improving the agent's ability to create rich state representations with limited feedback from the environment.
-However, intrinsic rewards have not received much attention when it comes to artificial acquisition of language.
+\paragraph{Intrinsic Motivation:} Motivated by human behavior \cite{gopnikIM}, existing works have proposed to use intrinsic rewards~\cite{10.5555/2976040.2976201,Oudeyer2007WhatII,10.5555/3305890.3305968} for improving learning with sparse rewards.
+While extrinsic rewards have been used in language acquisition~\cite{DBLP:conf/aaai/MordatchA18}, intrinsic rewards have not received much attention, with the exception of \citet{pmlr-v97-jaques19a}, which proposed a speaker influence reward to increase cooperation amongst agents.
+In contrast, we use intrinsic rewards to train agents to develop more compositional languages in a sparse reward setting.